 This mind-heart-body connection is very strong and is the reason why managing high levels of stress are essential to overall health.

 Preventing and Managing High Levels of Stress

-Stress is a natural part of life.
-We all deal with stressors at some point in our lives.
-If you feel you are experiencing unusually high levels or frequencies of stress, I recommend you speak to your physician first.
+If you feel you are experiencing unusually high levels or frequencies of stress, I recommend you speak to your doctor or other trained health professional who can help.
 Some of the following recommendations may also help:

-- Trying a relaxation technique such as yoga or meditation.
-Here’s a quick relaxing one I enjoy –> The “Do Nothing For 2 Minutes” webpage, HERE.
+- Practicing relaxation techniques such as yoga or meditation.
+Here’s a quick relaxing one I enjoy –> The “Do Nothing For 2 Minutes” webpage

 - Taking time for self-care

 - Maintaining social connections with friends and family